digimezzo/dopamine/README.md

 <a href='https://ko-fi.com/S6S11K63U' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi1.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

-## About this repository

-**IMPORTANT: the code in this repository is the base for Dopamine 3.
-It is still work in progress and building it, does NOT provide you with a functional audio player.
-If you want a functional audio player, try <a href="https://www.digimezzo.com/content/software/dopamine/">Dopamine 2</a> instead.
-The source code of Dopamine 2 can be found <a href="https://github.com/digimezzo/dopamine-windows">here</a>.**

 ## Build prerequisites

 -   rpm: required to build rpm package